 8 Types of Dentists and Why You May Need to See Them

 In the last 40 years, Canadians have started to take their dental health more seriously.
-Every year, 75% of Canadians visit dental clinics for everything from a basic cleaning to oral surgery.
-The type of dentist seen depends on the person’s oral health.
+Every year, 75% of Canadians visit dental clinics for everything from basic cleanings to oral surgery.
+The type of dentist a patient will see depends on the person’s oral health.

-Most dental specialists in Canada practice general dentistry, including our team at Lighthouse Dental Centre.
-There is, roughly, 1 dentist for every 1,600 people in Canada, and almost 80% of these dentists will practice general dentistry.
-Rather than focusing on one area of dentistry, these professionals offer a wide array of services, including:
+Most dental practitioners in Canada practice general dentistryand that includes our team at Lighthouse Dental Centre.
+There is, roughly, 1 dentist for every 1,600 people in Canada.
+Rather than focusing on one area of dentistry, general dentists offer a wide array of services, including:

-- Preventative care.
 Oral health starts with preventive services.
-These services aim to stop decay from occurring through services that include regular care, x-rays, educating patients on proper cleaning techniques, sealants and even fitting patients for custom mouthguards if they engage in sports.
+These services aim to stop decay from occurring through services that include structured care, x-rays, educating patients on proper cleaning techniques, sealants and fitting patients for custom mouth guards if they play sports.